 Potential Add-Ons for This Business:

-- offer a repair service.
-For an additional cost, you can repair and replace worn out gutters, which will help maintain the roof.
+- Offer a repair service.
+For an additional cost, you can repair and replace worn-out gutters, which will help maintain the roof.

 - Install gutter guards and gutter helmets.
-These protect gutters from large debris and can add between $300 and $500 per job.
+These protect gutters from large debris and add between $300 and $500 per job.

-- offer roof cleaning services.
+- Offer roof cleaning services.
 You can easily clean roofs with a pressure washer and a leaf blower.
-You can also offer to apply a preventative moss treatment once you have cleaned the roof
+You can also offer to apply a preventative moss treatment once you have cleaned the roof.

 - Beware of the metal parts and screws that are fitted inside the gutter.

 - Low start-up cost

 - Jobs are usually completed in less than an hour

 - You can offer additional related services such as snow removal, lawn care, window washing, etc.